Tanmay-Patel2004/RapidReach/user-manual.md

 - **Issue**: Cannot log in despite correct credentials
 - **Solution**: Clear browser cookies and cache, then try again
-- **Alternative**: Use the "Forgot Password" option to reset your password

 #### Slow Application Performance